 Small and difficult to see, fleas and ticks are found in most yards, and can be dangerous.
 Both are external parasites, meaning they live on the blood of humans and animals.
 Both are vectors of disease, and they can transmit dangerous diseases directly into the blood of humans or pets.
 It is important to learn how to get rid of fleas.
 Fleas and ticks are commonly associated with house pets, and while pet owners should watch out for these pests, any home could be at risk.

 Depending on the challenges you’re currently facing with ticks or fleas, there are different pest control options available.
 Nextgen Pest Solutions offers both preventative and one time treatments for fleas and ticks to deal with these dangerous pests.
-For a free estimate, give us a call at (470) 336-4315.
+For a free quote, give us a call at (470) 336-4315.

 Flea Characteristics and Risks

 Best known to pet owners, fleas are a common biting pest that feeds on animal and human blood.
 Fleas are small – less than 1/10th inch long – making them difficult to spot if they’re in a pet’s fur.
 They are reddish-brown and have no wings, although they can jump long distances.

 In most cases, fleas can come into your home by hitching a ride on your dog or cat, although wildlife pests like rats and squirrels can also introduce fleas.
 Once on a host or in your home, a flea population can grow quickly.
 Female fleas lay hundreds of eggs per day around your home in carpet, upholstery, bedding, and in the floor.

 Flea bites are often itchy for both pets and humans.
 If your dog or cat is scratching frequently, it could be a sign of fleas.
 In rare cases, flea bites can also cause allergic reactions in humans that require immediate medical attention.

 Fleas can also spread disease.
 They pick up pathogens when they feed on the blood of other animals, and can transfer those to humans.
 Fleas can spread: